realworldocaml/book/en/08-imperative-programming.md

   ;;
 ```

-`Remember` simply caches the first value that's passed to it,
+`remember` simply caches the first value that's passed to it,
 returning that value on every call.
 It's not a terribly useful
 function, but it raises an interesting question: what type should it
 have?

-The first time `remember` is called it returns whatever value was
-passed to it, which would lead one to think that it returns a value of
+It seems clear that `remember` should return a value of the same type
-the same type as it is passed.
-As such, you would expect it to have
+as it is passed.
+In other words, you would expect it to have type `t
-type `t -> t`, for some type `t`.
-There's nothing that ties the
+-> t`, for some type `t`.
+There's nothing that ties the choice of `t`
-choice of `t` to any particular type, so you might expect OCaml to
+to any particular type, so you might expect OCaml to generalize,
-generalize, replacing `t` with a type variable, as happens with the
+replacing `t` with a polymorphic type variable, as happens with the
-identity function.
+definition of the identity function, below.

 ```ocaml
 # let identity x = x;;
 val identity : 'a -> 'a = <fun>
 ```

-But `remember` is different from `identity` in that the return type
-(and indeed, the return value) is always the same.
-We can't tell what
-type `t` is, but we know it can be only one concrete type.
-In other
-words, we need a type variable for `t`, but that type variable can't
-be generalized.
-OCaml marks type variables as ungeneralizeable by
-marking them with an underscore, as shown below in the type for
-`remember`.
+But in reality, OCaml infers a different type for `remember`:

 ```ocaml
 val remember : '_a -> '_a = <fun>
 ```

+The type variable `'_a` is a _weakly polymorphic_ type variable, which
+means that the type in question is merely unknown, as opposed to
+actually polymorphic.
+In other words, it's not yet determined what is
+the type of values passed to `remember`, but `remember` can only
+handle a single type.

+The reason for this is straightforward.
+Unlike `identity`, `remember`
+always returns the same value it was passed on its first invocation,
+which means it can return only one type of value.

-OCaml will convert a non-generalizable type-variable to a concrete
+OCaml will convert a weakly polymorphic variable to a concrete type as
-type as soon as it gets a clue as to what concrete type it is to be
+soon as it gets a clue as to what concrete type it is to be used as,
-used as.
+as you can see below.

 ```ocaml
 # let remember_three () = remember 3;;